 “Life scientists and their institutions no longer have to find millions of dollars to establish their own supercomputing center”

 Wu Feng, Professor of Computer Science at Virginia Tech.

 Simply speaking, cloud computing means storing and accessing data and programs hosted over the Internet by industrial provider instead of on owned computer's hard drive.
 Researchers still work on their own computer (client), but data and application tools are running on the core of the system, installed on servers, either locally in the company’s premises, or externally, hosted in a third-party data center.
 Both hostings are based on the same architecture (namely "client-server").
 It's the most well-spread in agronomy research software since it provides the best performances and are handy to administrate.

 In most R&D departments, an IT team handles research software and database running on internal servers.
 Many research departments have started moving their agronomy software in the cloud.
 Cloud architecture enables to transfer the management of server hardware and system software to specialized providers, and to pay IT only for the requested resources.

 “We don’t bother with server issues and software updates: the system is always ready with the latest features”

 Joris, South area manager, about Heliantis variety testing software hosted by Doriane in the cloud.

 Agronomy software on premise: ins and outs

-Managing research software on premise (private cloud or servers) is still the most popular among agronomy research departments: Since the configuration is done in-house, it requires strong internal skills to ensure the best performance and security levels.
+Managing research software on premise (private cloud or servers) is still the most popular among agronomy research departments: Since the configuration is done in-house, it requires strong internal skills to ensure the best performance, secure and valorize agronomy information.

 Doriane’s experience of RnDExperience® plant research software installed on a private server shows twice the TCO³ (Total Cost of Ownership) compared to cloud architecture, including internal services, license cost and maintenance.